A composting bin

 Frequently Asked Questions About Composting Pet Hair and Fur

 Yes.
-As a nitrogen source, dog fur decomposes well when shredded and mixed into compost properly.
-Follow general guidelines above.
+As a nitrogen source, dog fur decomposes well when shredded and mixed into compost properly, following the general guidelines we've discussed.

 Cat fur composts just as well as dog fur.
-Take care to break up clumps and mats before adding to your compost pile.
-The more surface area, the better.
+We should take care to break up clumps and mats before adding it to our compost pile to increase the surface area for decomposition.

 How long does pet fur take to break down in compost?

-Due to the extremely high carbon content, expect pet fur to take 6 months to 2 years to fully decompose.
-This is normal, as long as you balance and mix it per guidelines.
+Due to its extremely high carbon content, pet fur can take 6 months to 2 years to fully decompose.
+This is normal, as long as we balance and mix it according to the guidelines.

 Can pet hair go in green bins/curbside collection?

 Rules differ by municipality.
-Some accept pet fur in curbside green bins, others do not.
-Check local guidelines before putting pet fur in curbside compost.
+Some accept pet fur in curbside green bins, while others do not.
+We should check our local guidelines before putting pet fur in curbside compost.

 Yes.
 Like animal fur, human hair naturally breaks down in compost piles with proper moisture and mixing.
-Chop up longer hair before adding.
+We should chop up longer hair before adding it to the compost.

 Feathers can be composted much like fur and hair.
-Cut or tear them up beforehand for easier breakdown.
-They take 6+ months to decompose fully.
+We should cut or tear them up beforehand for easier breakdown.
+They can take 6+ months to decompose fully.

-We hope this guide gave you confidence in composting pet hair and fur safely and effectively.
-Follow these tips and your furry friends can help fertilize your garden for years to come.
-Let us know if you have any other composting questions!
+By following this comprehensive guide, we can confidently compost pet hair and fur safely and effectively.
+With these tips, our furry friends can help fertilize our gardens for years to come.
+If you have any other composting questions, feel free to ask!

 Search again?